Attention Distillation for Learning Video Representations: Related Works

+Action recognition is well studied in computer vision~\cite{poppe2010survey}.
+Recent efforts focus on developing novel deep models for action recognition.
+For example, recent works~\cite{tran2015learning,Hara_2018_CVPR,carreira2017quo} proposed to make use of 3D convolutional networks to capture spatio-temporal features beyond a single frame.
+However, their performance using video frames alone falls far behind their two stream versions~\cite{carreira2017quo}.
+Our work seeks to address the problem of recovering the motion cues encoded in videos from RGB frames alone.
 There are several recent attempts in this direction.
-For instance, Bilen et al.\ \cite{bilen2018action} proposed dynamic image network--a compact representation of video frames.
-This representation makes use of the parameters of a ranking machine that captures the temporal evolution of video frames.
-Another example is Ng et al.\ \cite{ng2016actionflownet}, where they proposed to jointly predict action labels and flow maps from video frames using multi-task learning.
+Bilen et al.\ \cite{bilen2018action} proposed a dynamic image network that makes use of the parameters of a ranking machine that captures the temporal evolution of the video frames.
+Ng et al.\ \cite{ng2016actionflownet} proposed to jointly predict action labels and flow maps from video frames using multi-task learning.
 This idea is extended by Fan et al.\ \cite{fan2018end}, where they fold the TV-L1 flow estimation~\cite{perez2013tv} into their TVNet.
-Without using flow, Tran et al.\ \cite{Tran_2018_CVPR} demonstrated that factorized 3D convolution (2D spatial convolution and a 1D temporal convolution) can facilitate the learning of spatiotemporal features and achieve higher recognition accuracy.
+Without using flow, Tran et al.\ \cite{Tran_2018_CVPR} demonstrated that factorized 3D convolutions (2D spatial convolution and 1D temporal convolution) can facilitate the learning of spatio-temporal features.
 A similar finding was also presented by Xie et al.\ \cite{Xie_2018_ECCV}.
-Our method shares the same motivation as these approaches yet takes a different route.
+Our method shares the same motivation as these approaches, yet takes a vastly different route.
 We explore attention mechanisms for video recognition, and propose to distill the predicted attention from a flow network to an RGB network.